 This year we went classic for Halloween…as ghosts!
-We wanted to make simple costumes that would be comfortable to wear and quick to put together.
-These creepy cheesecloth ghost costumes were scary-easy to make and ended up being one of our favorite Halloween costumes yet.
+We wanted to make a simple DIY ghost costume that would be comfortable to wear and quick to put together.
+These creepy cheesecloth ghost costumes were scary-easy to make and ended up being one of our favorite DIY Halloween costumes yet.

 - solid black fabric

 - sheer black fabric

 - baseball hat or visor